 In R v Wallace EWCA Crim 690, —

-a suicide was triggered by the defendant’s wrongful act.
-The defendant threw concentrated sulphuric acid over her former lover while he was sleeping.
-This left him blind, paralysed and suffering from catastrophic injuries and pain.
+A victim committed suicide some two years after being attacked by the defendant who threw concentrated sulphuric acid over him while he was sleeping.
+The attack left the victim blind, paralysed and in excruciating pain.

 Two years later he checked into a euthanasia clinic in Belgium where euthanasia is legal and his life was terminated.
 He had decided that he could not continue to live with his injuries and the pain.